-- International protection applicants have a right to emergency medical and dental aid, emergency treatment and emergency rescue transportation. - Women also have a right to contraception, pregnancy and childbirth healthcare and a right to the termination of pregnancy. - Children and adolescents aged up to 18 years and students younger than 26 years that are involved in regular school process have a right to complete healthcare services or in the same extent as citizens of the Republic of Slovenia.
+- International protection applicants have the right to emergency medical and dental aid, emergency treatment and emergency rescue transportation. - Women also have the right to contraception, pregnancy and childbirth healthcare and the right to the termination of pregnancy. - Children and adolescents aged up to 18 years and students younger than 26 years that are involved in regular school process have the right to complete healthcare services or in the same extent as citizens of the Republic of Slovenia.